momentohq/public-dev-docs/docs/getting-started.md

   }
 }

-// List all cache in Momento for this account. async function listCaches(client) {
+// List all caches in Momento for this account. async function listCaches(client) {
   const listResponse = await client.listCaches(client);
   if (listResponse instanceof ListCaches.Error) {